trouni/workshop-chrome-extension/README.md

 ## 2. Let's make our extension interact with an API

+It's now time for us to experiment with background scripts!

-The goal with this feature is to simulate adding a page to a 'Read Later' list.
+The idea for this new feature is to simulate adding a page to a 'Read Later' list.
 To achieve this, the popup script will capture relevant information (page title & url) from the active tab, then send it to the background script.
 Finally, we will make a POST request from the background script.

 ### Setting up a mock API